Prominent Malian Musician Alleges That TSA Destroyed His Instrument

 According to the TSA website, musical instruments must undergo screening, whether they are carry-on or checked.

-The TSA said it had checked the airline baggage tag affixed to the kora case against screening records, and that the case and instrument were scanned by a CT machine.
-Because the case and instrument did not trigger an alarm, TSA did not open the case.
-According to the TSA, an agent then placed a decal on the bag tag indicating that the case and its contents were screened and cleared, and that the case was moved onto a conveyor belt to be sent to the airline baggage room for loading onto the plane.
+The TSA said it has since checked the airline baggage tag affixed to Sissoko's kora case against screening records, and that the case and instrument were scanned by a CT machine.
+Because the case and instrument did not trigger the alarm, TSA did not open the case.
+According to the TSA, an agent then placed a decal on the bag tag indicating that the case and its contents were screened and cleared, and that the case was moved onto the conveyor belt to be sent to the airline baggage room for loading onto the plane.

 Additionally, the TSA noted that the inspection notice that Sissoko found inside his case appeared to be in poor condition, and had tape on it.
 The TSA said that it does not affix tape to its notices, and noted that in the 18 years of the agency's existence, many millions of such notices have been distributed — suggesting that anyone who handled the instrument case could have placed the notice inside.